Dudow/Worldow-Rank/README.md

 # Worldow Rank

-### A Javascript project using NextJs, TypeScript and REST
+### A no-more-Javascript project using NextJs, TypeScript and REST

 Using it you can search for information about all the countries (not really all)